vertec-io/pl3xus/docs/core/guides/shared-types.md

 ## Overview

-When using eventwork_sync and eventwork_client, you need types that work in both contexts:
+When using pl3xus_sync and pl3xus_client, you need types that work in both contexts:

 - **Server**: Bevy `Component` trait, runs natively
 - **Client**: Leptos/WASM, no Bevy dependency